ericludvigs/AST5220_Cosmology_Project/README.md

 # Compiling

+Milestone I: Compile target `cmb` using [ make cmb ] in terminal, as expected.
+The output compiled binary `cmb` I used can be found in Milestone I folder, and can be ran directly with `$ ./cmb` (after navigating to this folder in the terminal).

 TODO: Change instructions as changes are made

 Compile the code running [ make ].
 If you want to compile this on your computer you need to install the [GSL library](ftp://ftp.gnu.org/gnu/gsl/) first.
 See below for instructions if you haven't installed a library lik this before.